atakantepecik/atakantepecik.github.io/_pages/about.md

 ### Field deployment and planetary protection

-Antarctica's subglacial lakes is the closest analogue we have to an ice-covered ocean, which makes polar fieldwork the only serious test of this hardware.
+Antarctica's subglacial lakes are the closest analogues we have to an ice-covered ocean, which makes polar fieldwork the only serious test of this hardware.
 Preparing a deployment to Antarctica means solving problems that never appear in a lab: cold, logistics, power, no second attempt.
 It also means treating contamination as a design constraint - the cleanliness standards that protect a subglacial lake from us are the same ones that will protect Enceladus.